ajlopatkin/plasmidcounts/README.md

 ## Contact

-For any inquiries or support, please contact [allison.lopatkin@rochester.edu](mailto:allison.lopatkin@rochester.edu).
+For any inquiries or support, please email at [allison.lopatkin@rochester.edu](mailto:allison.lopatkin@rochester.edu).

 ---